Raphhh/samurai/README.md

 ### Add or redefine an alias

-You can easily add any bootstrap you want, event yours!
+You can easily add any bootstrap you want, even yours!
 To add or redefine an alias, execute the action `save`.
 ```console
 $ samurai alias save <alias_name> <bootstrap> [<version>] [<description>] [<source>]
 ```